bbauska/JS-Eloquent/README.md

 }
 ```

-This code works, even though the function is defined *below* the code
+This code works, even though the function is defined <i>below</i> the code
 that uses it.
 This is because function declarations are not part of the
 regular top-to-bottom flow of control.
 They are conceptually moved to
 the top of their scope and can be used by all the code in that scope.